diamondbybold/swift-supportkit/README.md

 ### Review product

-AsyncButton is a button with async throw capabilities, change button state during task execution and present an error alert on task failure.
+AsyncButton is a button with async throw capabilities, this button change it state during task execution and present an error alert on task failure.

 ```swift
 import SwiftUI